Stacked Triple Differences: Asymptotic Theory: Estimation and Inference

 have asymptotically correct coverage.
 More precisely, \Cref{prop:var_consistency} combined with \Cref{thm:agg_clt} and Slutsky's theorem gives

 so the interval \eqref{eq:pointwise_ci} has asymptotic coverage $1-\alpha$ for each $e$.

 In practice, valid inference under the fully saturated OLS regression specification applied to stacked dataset can be done via the cluster-robust standard error, where the clustering is done at the unit level.
 This validity is ensured under the same assumptions maintained in \Cref{prop:var_consistency}; I prove this in Appendix \ref{app:proof-CRVE-validity}.
 Hence, in the case of estimating fully saturated OLS regressions on the stacked dataset, the usual cluster-robust standard errors---clustered at the level of treatment---can be used without implementing the estimator proposed in \Cref{prop:var_consistency}.
+It is possible to construct uniform confidence bands in this setting; I discuss this in \Cref{app:technical-results}.